Malayalam cinema: Organisations

-The Association of Malayalam Movie Artists (A.M.M.A) is an organisation formed by artists of Malayalam cinema.
+The Association of Malayalam Movie Artists (A.M.M.A) is an association of Malayalam film actors and artists based in Kochi is an organisation formed by artists of Malayalam cinema.
 It aims to act against piracy, to safeguard the interests of member actors and actresses, and to serve as a common forum to raise concerns and address issues.
 The activities of AMMA include endowments, insurance schemes, and committees on wages and benefits on revision, funds for research, pensions, and education loans for the children of the members.
 The organisation ventured into film production in 2008 with Twenty:20 to raise funds for its activities.

-Organizations such as Kerala Film Producers Association, Kerala Film Distributors Association, Kerala Cine Exhibitors Federation, Hyperlink Film Club and Kerala Film Exhibitors Association have coordinated work stoppages.
+Organisations such as Kerala Film Producers Association, Kerala Film Distributors Association, Kerala Cine Exhibitors Federation, Hyperlink Film Club and Kerala Film Exhibitors Association have coordinated work stoppages.